Get a property report and suburb profile for any property in Jimboomba

 Jimboomba suburb profile

-Jimboomba is a rapidly growing suburb located in the Logan City area of Queensland, approximately 40km south of Brisbane.
+Jimboomba is a rapidly growing suburb located in the Logan City region of Queensland, approximately 40km south of Brisbane.
 Known for its semi-rural charm, Jimboomba offers a relaxed lifestyle with a strong sense of community.
-The suburb features a mix of acreage properties, modern housing estates, and a variety of local amenities, including shopping centres, schools, and recreational facilities.
-Its proximity to the Mount Lindesay Highway provides easy access to both Brisbane and the Gold Coast, making it an attractive option for families and commuters seeking a balance between city convenience and country living.
+The suburb features a mix of acreage properties, modern housing estates, and local amenities, making it appealing to families and those seeking a quieter pace of life.
+With its proximity to the Mount Lindesay Highway, residents enjoy convenient access to both Brisbane and the Gold Coast.
+Jimboomba's blend of country living and urban convenience continues to attract new residents and investors.

 Jimboomba property market performance